Maltese cricket team in Bulgaria in 2020–21

 The Malta cricket team toured Bulgaria in September 2020 to play four Twenty20 International (T20I) matches.
 The matches were played on 23 and 24 September at the National Sports Academy "Vasil Levski" in Sofia, and were the first official T20I matches played in Bulgaria since the ICC announced that all matches between its member nations would be eligible for this status.
 Following the T20I series, the two sides played an additional four friendly T20 matches in the town of Gabrovo, 200 km west of Sofia, with the Bulgarians using those matches to give chances to players who would be eligible to play official matches for the national team from 2021.
-Malta won the T20I series 2–0 after both matches on the second day were abandoned due to rain.
+Malta won the T20I series 2–0 after both matches on the second day were abandoned due to rain, with even the toss not being possible in the second of the two matches on account of rain.